Richamarc/bauherrengemeinschaft/README.md

 # bauherrengemeinschaft
-Aspirational blueprint to co-develop a family-focused apartment building with friends in Canada, inspired by the bauherrengemeinschaft buildings in Germany.
-AKA Baugruppen.

-## Forward
 This is an aspirational blueprint / guide to develop family-friendly housing created by and for end-users/friends to live in.

 This idea is inspired by the [developments](https://de.wikipedia.org/wiki/Bauherrengemeinschaft) in Germany.